RocketChat/Rocket.Chat.js.SDK/README.md

 ---

-Currently, there are two modules exported by the SDK:
+The following modules are exported by the SDK:
 - `driver` - Handles connection, method calls, room subscriptions (via Asteroid)
 - `methodCache` - Manages results cache for calls to server (via LRU cache)
 - `api` - Provides a client for making requests with Rocket.Chat's REST API